 You have provided summaries in separate endpoint study records for reproductive and developmental toxicity.
-In those summaries you briefly present each of the sources of information, describe the results and conclude that this information can be used for weight of evidence to predict the toxicological properties of the Substance for reproductive toxicity: "The conclusion that the members of the aliphatic alcohol category (C6 to C24) are not expected to impair fertility is based on a weight of evidence approach using data from reproductive screening studies [C12 (dodecan-1-ol), C18 (octadecan-1-ol)], a fertility study [C22 (docosan-1-ol)], together with a lack of effect on the reproductive organs in repeat dose studies over the range of linear and essentially linear alcohols." ...
-"Based on this it is concluded that tetradecan-1-ol is not expected to impair fertility." and for developmental toxicity: "Therefore, based on the weight of evidence from other alcohols across the category, it is concluded that tetradecan-1-ol is unlikely to cause developmental effects.".
+In those summaries you briefly present each of the sources of information, describe the results and conclude that this information can be used for weight of evidence to predict the toxicological properties of the Substance for reproductive toxicity: "The conclusion that the members of the aliphatic alcohol category (C6 to C24) are not expected to impair fertility is based on a weight of evidence approach using data from reproductive screening studies [C12 (dodecan-1-ol), C18 (octadecan-1-ol)], a fertility study [C22 (docosan-1-ol)], together with a lack of effect on the reproductive organs in repeat dose studies over the range of linear and essentially linear alcohols." and for developmental toxicity: "Therefore, based on the reliable oral study and the weight of evidence from other alcohols across the category, it is concluded that dodecan-1-ol is unlikely to cause developmental effects".